 One of the most valuable finding aids in the State Historical Society is often overlooked.
-Ten card file indexes to Missouri newspapers contain hundreds of thousands of entries that can lead a researcher to lengthy articles or short mentions of many topics in Missouri history.
-The newspapers indexed in these catalogs were published in the following times and places:
+Indexes to early Missouri newspapers contain hundreds of thousands of entries that can lead a researcher to lengthy articles or short mentions of many topics in Missouri history.
+The newspapers indexed were published in the following times and places:

 Boonville Weekly Advertiser (Jan 2, 1880-Dec 30, 1927)

 Boonville Eagle (May 2, 1868-July 12, 1878)

 Boonville Western Emigrant (January 10, 1839-March 26, 1840)

 Columbia Missouri Intelligencer (May 4, 1830-December 12, 1835)

 Columbia Missourian (August 2, 1916-December 31, 1929)

 Columbia University Missourian (September 14, 1908-August 1, 1916)